Autodesk/AutomaticComponentToolkit/README.md

 ## Contributing
 The Automatic Component Toolkit is an open source project.

 Contributions are welcome and we are looking for people that can improve existing language bindings or create new bindings or implementation stubs.
-Have a look the [contributor's guide](CONTRIBUTING.md) for details.
+Have a look at the [contributor's guide](CONTRIBUTING.md) for details.

 ## Language Support
 ACT supports generation of bindings or implementation stubs for C++, C, Pascal, Golang, NodeJS and Python.
 However, not all features of the IDL are yet supported by the individual binding or implementation language: